MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-securing-a-logic-app.md

 #### Basic authentication

 For HTTP calls, basic authentication uses a base64-encoded string that contains a username and password to make a request.
-This method transmits credentials without encryption and poses significant security risks unless you use this option with the HTTPS/SSL protocol.
+This method transmits credentials without encryption and poses increased security risks unless you use this option with the HTTPS/SSL protocol.

 [!IMPORTANT]
 >